 What If You’re Charged But Not Convicted?

 A lot of the answer to this is covered above.
-If you are charged with a crime but ultimately not convicted, this can show up on a background check, and again, it will also have the disposition or outcome of the case.
+If you are charged with a crime but ultimately not charged, this can show up on a background check, and again, it will also have the disposition or outcome of the case.

 What Can You Do?